 The performance and returns of these will be slightly similar to that of the Nifty index.

-In general, it is always better to invest in a mutual fund company (AMC) that is larger in size and performs well.
+In general, it is always better to invest in a mutual fund company (AMC) that is larger in size and is professionally managed.

-However, when you already invested in one or more schemes in that AMC, it is better to de-risk by not investing too much money into them.
+However, when you already invested in one or more schemes in an AMC, it is better to de-risk by not investing too much money into them.

 This is where you can use smaller AMCs.

-MOST M50 returns will be same as that of BSL Nifty ETF because the underlying index is the same.
+MOST M50 returns will be same as that of BSL Nifty ETF because the underlying index that both schemes track is the same.

-And by investing with MOST M50, you can free up and not have to overweight Birla Sunlife MF in your portfolio.
+And by investing with MOST M50, you can free up and not have to overweight Aditya Birla Sun Life Mutual Fund in your portfolio.

 ETF is an excellent avenue for investing indirectly in Gold.